88lex/safire/README.md

     - members
     - drives (yes, safire can create and delete shared drives)

 - User configuration information such as project name/prefix, number of projects to create, service account prefix and so on are in the `config.py` file in the /safire/safire folder.
-[Apologies for the double folder - useful for pip install structure.]
+ - If you install with pip then you can find the location of config.py with `pip list -v | grep safire`, then edit as needed

 - Credential files and files created by safire are by default in the user home (~ in linux) directory under safire/creds, safire/data and safire/svcaccts.
 This location can be changed in config.py